 China wants to have full control of the whole valley, that is withdrawal of the Indian Army

 At the corps commander talks on June 6 and June 22, a demand has come forward from Chinese side that is the withdrawal of Indian personnel and facilities from Galwan valley.
 Indian top-level News paper The Hindu quoted officials from China’s People’s Liberation Army (PLA) and Indian foreign affairs ministry as saying on Wednesday.
 After the both sides agreed to resolve the existing situation peacefully, the statements from China came.
 This all followed talks through video conference on Wednesday under the working mechanism for consultation and coordination on border affairs, the Hindu revealed in a posting from its reporter in Beijing.
+How to get rid of bed bugs?

 The Ministry of Indian foreign affairs told the media that both the sides discussed in detail the development in the India-China border areas, specifically the situation in eastern Ladakh.
 India conveyed its concerns on the June 15 deadly clash, that claimed 20 Indian Army lives, and emphasized that both sides should strictly practice the Line of Actual Control (LAC).